 * An oversized basketball practice facility with a full-size court and three breakout shooting areas.

 The Mackey Complex project significantly enhanced the overall fan experience at Purdue basketball games.
 The concourse width was nearly tripled, concession areas increased four times (from 12 to 48 points of sale) and restroom space increased threefold for women and by 35 percent for men.
 In addition, the lower seating sections on the west side was modified to allow for premium seats.
 Accessible seating increased more than seven times.
 Three club spaces were created, one for all fans on the west side, a premium club to the east and a courtside club for courtside seat holders.

 Other upgrades included new locker rooms and lounges, meeting rooms, offices, laundry facilities and equipment storage.
 A new ticket office created in Mackey that is approximately twice the size of the previous one in the Intercollegiate Athletic Facility.

 The entire upper level of the Intercollegiate Athletic Facility was transformed into an academic center spanning more than 5,350 square feet, and the building was renamed the Brees Academic Performance Center.

 The $6 million project took just over two years to complete and was dedicated Dec.
 2, 1967, with a ceremony that included recognizing 10 former Boilermaker All-Americans, led by John Wooden and Charles "Stretch" Murphy, and a speech by Indiana governor Roger Branigin.

 The first game ever played in Purdue Arena saw the Boilermakers take on Wooden and his UCLA team in a classic contest.
-Purdue came up just short, falling to the Bruins 73-71 in front of a standing room-only crowd of more than 14,400, in the debut of the legendary Rick Mount.
+The Boilermakers came up just short, 73-71 in front of a standing room-only crowd of more than 14,400, in the debut of the legendary Rick Mount.